Alberto González (baseball): Washington Nationals

-On July 31, 2008, González was traded to the Washington Nationals for minor league right-handed pitcher Jhonny Núñez.
+On July 31, 2008, González was traded to the Washington Nationals in exchange for minor league right-handed pitcher Jhonny Núñez.
 He spent the whole of his three years in Washington as a reserve infielder.

 San Diego Padres

-On March 28, 2011, González was traded to the San Diego Padres for minor league pitcher Erik Davis and cash considerations.
-He was released on November 17.
+On March 28, 2011, González was traded to the San Diego Padres in exchange for minor league pitcher Erik Davis and cash considerations.
+He was released by San Diego on November 17.

 Texas Rangers

 The Texas Rangers signed González to a minor league contract on December 9, 2011.
 He also received an invitation to spring training; as a result of his performance during spring training he was added to the major league roster as a backup infielder.
 González was designated for assignment on August 10, 2012 to make room for Mark Lowe on the active roster.

 In October 2012, González elected minor league free agency.
 In 24 games with the Rangers, González hit .241/.241/.315 with 4 RBI and seven runs.